Computer Drives Flash Drives and And Cloud Storage Explained

+“Computer Drives Flash Drives and And Cloud Storage Explained” is extremely helpful for beginner and intermediate computer users.
 The majority of my computer repair customers have a general understanding of a computer hard drive.
-Yet they seem to struggle with understanding data storage in general.
-Most of the time when I suggest to a customer a flash drive, an external hard drive, or cloud storage, will work best for them, they get that look in their eyes and then say I have no clue what you’re talking about.
-“Computer Drives Flash Drives and And Cloud Storage Explained” is extremely helpful for beginner and intermediate computer users.
+Surprisingly, they seem to struggle with understanding data storage in general.
+Most of the time when I suggest to a customer a flash drive, an external hard drive, or cloud storage, is what will work best for them, they don’t always understand what I’m talking about.

 I am going to explain the differences between the various “Data Storage “DRIVES” and what applications they work best for.